disha1527/User-Friendly-Share-Modal/README.md

 <h1>🚀Intoducing My User-Friendly-Share-Modal 🚀</h1>
 I’m thrilled to share a recent project I completed, which focuses on a sleek and user-friendly share modal.
-This design is fully implemented using JavaScript and CSS, offering a seamless experience for sharing profiles across multiple social media platforms.
+This design is fully implemented using JavaScript and CSS, offering a seamless experience for sharing profiles across multiple social media platforms.<br>

 ✨ 𝑲𝒆𝒚 𝑭𝒆𝒂𝒕𝒖𝒓𝒆𝒔: